MarkLaur/BikeApp/README.md

 Critique is welcome; I want to learn more.

 This was made as a pre-assignment for Solita Dev Academy.
-I'll probably leave this public until it stops representing my skills.

 # The plan tm:
 - ASP.NET core webapp server that talks to the separate api server, full source code in git repo